darthwalsh/bin/apps/markdown.linter.md

 - [x] Any TODO that has `⏫` in the middle instead of in the end isn't picked by the Obsidian TODO plugin
 - [x] https://publish.obsidian.md/tasks/Queries/Filters#Finding+Tasks+with+Invalid+Dates ⏫
 - [x] For now, added to [[Tasks]] queries

+## Secrets
+#app-idea `created: 2018-03-04`
+Looking for API keys or passwords in code is solved at this point, but having a linter to catch [[secrets]] in markdown would be good too.

 # Tools
 - [platers/obsidian-linter](https://github.com/platers/obsidian-linter)